 Prepare the veggies for the sandwich.
 Wash and slice up the cucumber and tomato (and maybe red onion, if you’re so inclined).
 Chop and wash the lettuce, then let it drain in a colander until mostly dry.

-Then, just build your sandwich!
-I have the yogurt sauce on top in the photo but you’ll probably want to spread it right on the bread.
+Then, just build your sandwich on top of a piece of naan!
+I have the yogurt sauce on top in the photo but you’ll probably want to spread it right on the naan.
 It will add more moisture there plus it will be easier to eat without getting white yogurt sauce all over your face!